Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Conclusions and Outlook

-We consider the following extensions to be of interest for future research.
-To extend the presented analysis of the method to a more general setting, the equations governing the solid’s motion should include rotational motion.
+An important open issue for upcoming work is to lift \Cref{assumption.discrete-velocity}, stating the stability of the discrete interface velocity.
+This assumption enters the definition of the $\delta$-neighbourhood used for the ghost penalty stabilisation and is therefore central in the analysis.
+Further, we consider the following extensions to be of interest for future research.
+To extend the presented analysis of the method to a more general setting, the equations governing the solid's motion should include rotational motion.
 This requires additional work since the rotational component of the interface velocity $\bm{\omega}\times\bm{r}$ is no longer independent of space.
 Furthermore, the ODE governing the rotational motion is not linear for general shapes.
 Secondly, the bulk equations should be generalised to full fluid equations.
 Finally, the geometry approximation error inherent in CutFEM could be included in further analysis.